-Journalism and social media internships, are available with local firms providing newspaper, radio, television, social media, public relations or marketing organization experience.
+Journalism and social media internships are also available with local firms providing newspaper, radio, television, social media, public relations, or marketing organization experience.
 Public relations internships offer opportunities for writing and reporting in the private or public sector.

 A multiplatform journalism career provides a wide range of opportunities in the fields of marketing, advertising, corporate communications, radio and television, print and electronic media, and digital media.
 As media has become more diverse, so have the job skills, and the unique job opportunities it offers.

 Conducting research, writing content, distributing the communication, working with the media, managing online platforms, and handling social media are all critical parts of the duties demanded by communication careers.

 With a degree in multiplatform journalism from Florida Tech, students have excellent training to begin a journalism career, choosing to work in the field as a multimedia journalist or in a more traditional role as an investigative reporter.